-If Form PTE is not filed when due because of negligence or disregard of rules or regulations, but without intent to defraud, the entity is liable for a five dollar penalty.
+If a PTE return is not filed when due because of negligence or disregard of rules or regulations, but without intent to defraud, the entity is liable for a five dollar penalty.
 The penalty does not apply if there is an extension of time to file and the return is filed by the extended due date.